codebottz/SPO.Provider.Basic/README.md

 # SPO.Provider.Basic
 SharePoint Provider Hosted App Basic Sample

-This sample is intended to provide a baasic working idea on creatinng a SharePoint Provider Hosted App
+This sample is intended to provide a basic working idea on creating a SharePoint Provider Hosted App